CastielWong/Laboratory/DevOps/Kubernetes/README.md

 - the good practice is to create additional Namespaces, as desired, to virtualize the cluster and isolate users, developer teams, applications, or tiers
 - secures its lead against competitors, as it provides a solution to the multi-tenancy requirement of today's enterprise development teams

+Scenario when to use Namespace:
+1. Structure your components
+2. Avoid conflicts between teams
+3. Share services between different environments
+4. Access and Resource Limits on Namespace level

 ### Service
 - can expose single Pods, ReplicaSets, Deployments, DaemonSets, and StatefulSets
+- stable IP address
+- lifecycle of Pod and Service are not connected
+- request goes into Ingress first then forwarding to Service
+- loadbalancing
+- loose coupling
+- with & outside cluster

+Four types:
+- ClusterIP
+- Headless
+- NodePort
+- LoadBalancer

 ### Sample